 - Products containing ammonia

 There are laws set out by the Department of Health that govern how treatments containing chemicals are used and applied.
 The legislation states that treatments containing potentially harmful caustic chemicals must only be carried out by correctly trained beauty professionals/technicians.

-A lot of people ask us “can you sue for waxing burns”.
+A lot of people ask us “Can you sue for waxing burns?”
 Wax treatments are popular beauty treatments that both men and women undergo.
-Should you suffer a wax burn during a treatment, you are entitled to file a claim due to negligence on the part of the technician carrying out your treatment.
-Under the Control of Substances Hazardous to Health Regulations 2002, a beauty technician must set in place preventive measures to avoid accidents from occurring when applying wax in the course of a treatment.
+Should you suffer a wax burn during treatment, you are entitled to file a claim due to negligence on the part of the technician carrying out your treatment.
+Under the Control of Substances Hazardous to Health Regulations 2002, a beauty technician must set in place preventive measures to avoid accidents from occurring when applying wax in the course of treatment.

 Treatments that can lead to wax burns when not correctly applied include the following:

 - Earlobe waxing